ltaoming/ArbitrageGainer/README.md

   curl http://localhost:8000/trading-strategy
   ```

+### Real-time Market Data Management

+Subscribe to real-time market data using Polygon.
+Update the real-time data into an in-memory cache.

+Source file:
+`/Infrastructure/RealTimeMarketData.fs` \
+Uncomment lines 45-46 to see the printed logs of the cache

 ### Annualized Return Calculation

 get annualized return REST API endpoints.
 The endpoint accept a parameter with the initial investment from user.